 What to Do in Italy

 While you can find just about anything you’re interested in doing in Italy, there are several attractions and activities unique to the country that Italy is particularly known for.
 Whether you’re dipping your toes into the idea of an Italy trip or have already booked your ticket and are looking for itinerary inspiration, these highlights will get you started.

 1. Admire ruins and old architecture

 Practically no matter where you go in Italy, you’ll find traces of the ancient world.
-In Sicily, you can visit the Valley of the Temples, a compound of Doric temples built around the 5th century that are still in shockingly good condition, open for tourists to admire.
+In Sicily, you can visit the Valley of the Temples, a compound of Doric temples built around the 5th century that are still in shockingly good condition, and open for tourists to admire.
 Of course, there’s the Coliseum in Rome as well as the Roman Forum and the Acropolis.

 And don’t forget Pompeii – part ruins, a part open-air museum filled with relics and personal effects of the people who lived there are the time of the catastrophic eruption of Mount Vesuvius.
 The entire country bears historical relics that echo the old world.

 2. Visit art galleries

 3. Take to the seas

 Italy benefits from an extensive coastline, which means no matter where you travel inside the country, the ocean isn’t too far away.
 You can take a break from the city’s bustle to enjoy the beautiful water, or you can admire the breathtaking views of the urban skylines from another angle.

 4. Admire culturally important and beautiful religious sites